Ways To Increase Lung Capacity

 Early care of your respiratory system helps you live a long healthy life.
 Avoid bad habits like smoking.
 This can pollute and weaken lung function.
 Non-smokers have better outcomes when warding off respiratory diseases.

 Poor lung capacity is no walk in the park.
-With better lung capacity, you can swim further, run faster, or walk longer.
+You can swim further, run faster, or walk longer with better lung capacity.
 Take deep breaths now to increase your duration of breathing fresh air long into the future.

 Co-author Zarsha Noureen is a writer specializing in beauty, health, and wellness.